schafdog/RDM/README.md

 This version has integrated generator/editor of display override plist (see https://comsysto.github.io/Display-Override-PropertyList-File-Parser-and-Generator-with-HiDPI-Support-For-Scaled-Resolutions/), which allows to add custom scaled resolutions.
 System Integrity Protection should be disabled to edit the resolution list.
 To get a HiDPI resolution, you should specify 2x more pixels height and width and check HiDPI checkbox.

-This is a fork of https://github.com/avibrazil/RDM. macOS 10.10 or higher is required, for older systems use the original version.
+This is a fork of https://github.com/avibrazil/RDM.

+Requires macOS 10.10 or higher for running, Xcode 10 for building.
+For older systems use the original version.